Oethever/RealisticStorage/README.md

 ### Pallet block
 New block: the Pallet (comes in all Wood variants).
 All blocks placed on the pallet (up to 8 blocks above it) can be broken instantly without any tool.
 Time to build some warehouses!
+You can right-click the pallet to stack blocks without having to tower-jump.

 ![The Pallet](screenshots/pallet.png)